land-of-apps/rails-7-app/README.md

-# Ruby on Rails Tutorial sample application
+G# Ruby on Rails Tutorial sample application

 This is the sample application for the
 [*Ruby on Rails Tutorial: